 -

-How eesel AI tackles this: This exact problem is why eesel AI exists.
-It's a platform built specifically to unify all of that scattered knowledge.
-It connects to over 100 sources, including the big ones like Confluence, Notion, and Google Docs, but also historical data from helpdesks and chat tools.
-It creates a single, comprehensive brain for your AI assistant so it always has the full story.
+How eesel AI works with Confluence: This is where eesel AI can be a helpful addition.
+It's a platform designed to work alongside your Atlassian ecosystem to unify scattered knowledge.
+It connects to many sources, including Confluence, Notion, and Google Docs, creating a complementary brain for your AI assistant so it has access to information across all your apps.

 -

-The OpenAI connection: It's important to know that Atlassian Intelligence sends some of your data to OpenAI's large language models to power certain features.
-Atlassian has policies in place saying that OpenAI won't store your data long-term or use it to train their public models.
-However, for companies with extremely strict data security rules, having data processed by another company can be a deal-breaker.
+The OpenAI connection: Atlassian Intelligence sends some data to OpenAI's large language models to power its features.
+Atlassian has robust policies to ensure OpenAI doesn't store your data long-term or use it to train public models, maintaining Atlassian's high standards for enterprise security.

 -